toitware/toit-protobuf/README.md

 The [Makefile](Makefile) and [test Makefile](tests/Makefile) also contain examples to generate code from the protobuf files.

-Specifically, you might need the Google core types, which has the following Makefile rule:
+Specifically, you might need the Google core types, which have the following Makefile rule:

 ``` Makefile